-In both β^- and β^+ decay, an electron or positron is emitted which allows for direct detection and verification of the decay process.
+In both β^{-} and β^{+} decay, an electron or positron is emitted which allows for direct detection and verification of the decay process.
 In contrast, electron capture cannot be detected directly.
 Methods to experimentally verify electron capture rely on indirect processes associated with the rearrangement of the atom following the capture of the orbital electron.
-Once the electron is captured the atom will rearrange itself to fill the vacancy, resulting in the emission of a characteristic x-ray or Auger electron with an energy defined by the binding energy of the shell vacancy of the daughter nucleus.
+Once the electron is captured the atom will rearrange itself to fill the vacancy, resulting in the emission of a characteristic x-ray or

-In the case of 40K, verification of the EC{ground} decay can be achieved by measuring the characteristic x-rays (Di Stefano et al., 2017).
-The orbital electron with the highest probability of capture is from the K-shell; if this electron is captured, the resulting vacancy in the K-shell may be filled by an electron from any of the other shells (e.g., L, M, ...), and a characteristic x-ray is emitted with an energy dependent on the particular shell that fills the vacancy.
-It is not necessary, however, that all K-capture processes result in the emission of an x-ray.
-By the Auger effect, a radiationless transfer may occur wherein the K-shell vacancy is replaced by two vacancies in the next outer shell, L, or one in the next two shells; L and M. The energies of the Auger electrons emitted in these transitions depend upon the 40Ar product resulting from K-capture.
-Both electron capture decays to the ground and excited state of 40Ar (40Ar2+) result in the same electron configuration and x-ray emissions.
-Di Stefano et al. (2017) suggested tagging x-rays with the de-excitation γ associated with electron capture to $^{40}\text{Ar}^{2+}$, which has a lifetime on the order of $\sim 10^{-12}$ s (Di Stefano et al., 2017).
-Measuring these tagged x-rays experimentally will be challenging since it requires identifying a low probability decay mode with x-ray signals present against a high background from the 40Ar2+ state.
-Further, as illustrated in Di Stefano et al. (2020), it is expected that 50 EC decays occur for every 1 EC{ground} decay; therefore a detector efficiency of \geq 98% is required to make sure that there is fewer than one mis-tagged EC decay for each true EC{eround} decay.
-The experiment therefore requires an x-ray spectrometer able to resolve the Ar-K x-ray from other x-rays in the background, and accurately account for the x-ray- γ -ray coincidence efficiency (\geq 98%) to quantify x-ray emission rates in excess of those from the 40Ar2+ state.
-Given the complexity involved in this experiment, a pilot study was conducted at SUERC to measure characteristic x-rays from a KCl source.
-The experiment was not successful because the detector was not able to resolve the Ar-K x-ray sufficiently but demonstrates the potential of this method to detect the x-rays, given a sufficiently high-resolution detector.
+Auger electron with an energy defined by the binding energy of the shell vacancy of the daughter nucleus.
+In the case of 40 K, verification of the EC{ground} decay can be achieved by measuring the characteristic x-rays (Di Stefano et al.,

+2017).
+The orbital electron with the highest probability of capture is from the K-shell; if this electron is captured, it results in

+- 265 the emission of a characteristic x-ray or Auger electron with an energy of 3.2029 keV, the binding energy of the K-shell of 40 Ar.
+However, electron capture to both the ground and excited state of 40 Ar (40 Ar2+) result in the same electron configuration and x-ray emissions.
+Di Stefano et al. (2017) suggested tagging x-rays with the de-excitation γ associated with electron capture to 40 Ar2+, which has a lifetime on the order of ~ 10-12s (Di Stefano et al., 2017).
+X-rays tagged by the 1.46 MeV γ must correspond to electron capture to the excited 40 Ar2+ state, with those x-rays not tagged correspond to the the electron - 270 capture to ground state decay.
+Such an experiment will be challenging since it requires identifying a low probability decay mode with x-ray signals present against a high background from the 40 Ar2+ state.
+The experiment therefore requires an x-ray spectrometer able to resolve the Ar-K x-ray from other x-rays in the background, and accurately account for the x-ray - γ -ray coincidence efficiency to quantify x-ray emission rates in excess of those from the 40 Ar2+ state.
+Given the complexity involved in this experiment a pilot study was conducted at SUERC to measure characteristic x-rays from a KCl source.
+The - 275 experiment was not successful because the detector was not able to resolve the Ar-K x-ray sufficiently, but demonstrates the potential of this method to detect the x-rays, given a sufficiently high-resolution detector.
 Full details are provided in the supplementary material.

 Ongoing attempts are being made to verify this decay mode by careful detection of the characteristic x-rays by the KDK experiment (Di Stefano et al., 2017; Stukel, 2018).
-Experimental verification has implications for (1) rare event physics, as it is a vital component in constraining the irreducible background and verifying results in the DArk MAtter (DAMA) experiment (Pradler et al., 2013), (2) the theory of β - decay (Fermi, 1934) as it is the only 3rd order unique forbidden electron capture decay known (Audi et al., 2003), and (3) K-Ar and 40 Ar/ 39 Ar geochronology, for which it is currently overlooked due to lack of experiment evidence.
+Experimental verification has implications for (1) rare event physics, as it is a vital component in constraining the irreducible background and verifying results in the DArk MAtter (DAMA) experiment (Pradler et al., 2013), (2) the theory of β - decay (Fermi, 1934) as it is the only 3rd order unique forbidden electron capture decay known (Audi et al., 2003), and (3) K-Ar and 40Ar/39Ar geochronology, for which it is currently overlooked due to lack of experiment evidence.
 We further expand on the implications for geochronology below.

-8. Relevance for geochronology
+285 8.
+Relevance for geochronology